Esri/geodev-hackerlabs/develop/webmap_apps/create_calcite_maps_app/lab.md

     <script src="https://js.arcgis.com/4.0/"></script>
    ```

-4. Now add code to load the webmap and wire up the widgets to the UI controls.
+6. And lastly, add code to load the webmap and wire up the widgets to the UI controls.

   NOTE: Feel free to use your own webmap ID below!